zorael/kameloso/README.md

 [12:34:56] Configuration written to /home/user/.config/kameloso/kameloso.conf
 ```

-Settings not specified at invocations of `--save` keep their values.
-Mind however that the file is parsed and *rewritten*, so any comments and/or invalid entries in it will be silently removed.
+Other settings not specified at invocations of `--save` keep their values.
+Mind however that the configuration file is parsed and *rewritten*, so any comments or invalid entries in it will be silently removed.

 ### Display settings